kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 *3 These guide is tested OK on Ubuntu 14.04 LTS 64bit server, but it should also work on most Ubuntu versions*

-*4 Dependences of this guide: etcd-2.0.0, flannel-0.2.0, k8s-0.12.0, but it may work with higher versions*
+*4 Dependences of this guide: etcd-2.0.0, flannel-0.2.0, lmktfy-0.12.0, but it may work with higher versions*

 ### **Main Steps**
-#### I. Make *kubernetes* , *etcd* and *flanneld* binaries
+#### I. Make *lmktfy* , *etcd* and *flanneld* binaries

 On your laptop, copy `cluster/ubuntu-cluster` directory to your workspace.

 The `build.sh` will download and build all the needed binaries into `./binaries`.

-You can customize your etcd version or K8s version in the build.sh by changing  variable `ETCD_V` and `K8S_V` in build.sh, default etcd version is 2.0.0 and K8s version is 0.12.0.
+You can customize your etcd version or LMKTFY version in the build.sh by changing  variable `ETCD_V` and `LMKTFY_V` in build.sh, default etcd version is 2.0.0 and LMKTFY version is 0.12.0.

 ```